Yoga is a “potent tool of... health promotion.”

 In addition to promoting physical health, the physical yoga practices release tension and calm the body.
 The breathing and concentration practices calm both the body and mind, increasing focus and naturally promoting meditation.
 The mental and physical benefits of meditation practices, such as mindfulness meditation, have been very well documented.
 Many mental health practitioners already incorporate meditation into treatment.
 Yoga practices involving the physical body, the breath, and concentration prepare practitioners for meditation.
 Meditation ultimately leads to the experience of higher states of consciousness.
 This transpersonal consciousness – in which awareness is manifested as intuition and wisdom – must be directly experienced (Rama et al., 1976).
 The “witness consciousness” results in great bliss, joy, and peace.
 Ultimately, the practices involve the experience of universal awareness, in which the distinction between subject and object (knower and known) dissolves.

-As we have seen, many psychotherapeutic goals are identical to those of yoga practice: promoting health, regaining a sense of peace and joy, balancing physical, mental, and energetic imbalances, creating cognitive, behavioral, and affective change, promoting introspection and self-awareness, coping with difficult experiences and mental states (e.g., anxiety), and developing self-acceptance and connection with others.
-There are also elements of yoga practice that are beyond the realm of traditional psychotherapy, such as discussion of higher consciousness and the integration of work with the physical body, breath, and mental experience.
-Likewise, traditional psychotherapy and medication utilize different methods and well-documented ways to support clients and promote mental health.
-Although it is important to remember that they may be appropriate in different combinations with different clients, yoga, psychotherapy, and psychiatric medication can be seen as complementary approaches that will certainly enhance and inform one another.
+As described above, many physical and mental health goals are identical to those of yoga practice: promoting wellness and a strong, flexible body and mind, regaining a sense of peace and joy, balancing physical, mental, and energetic imbalances, creating cognitive, behavioral, and affective change, promoting introspection and self-awareness, coping with difficult experiences and mental states (e.g., anxiety), and developing self-acceptance and connection with others.
+There are also elements of yoga practice that are beyond the realm of traditional therapies, such as discussion of higher consciousness, integrated work with the physical body, energy body, breath and mental experience, and the felt-experience of the “witness consciousness.”

-Yoga is based in a number of “principles” that may be useful psychotherapeutically:
+Yoga is based in a number of “principles” that promote health and a healthy outlook:

 • There is wisdom in experiencing, in being.
 There is wisdom in your experience.